Creating a Watch

 }

-It also has some nice tricks to make creating or building/configuring new objects really simple.
+It also has some nice tricks to make creating, building, or configuring new objects really simple.

 fun complicationDrawableWithContext(context: Context) : ComplicationDrawable {